Log on to SAP HANA Studio

 Create a shortcut for the above connection in the project.

-Right-click on the relational connection and select publish connection to a repository
+Right-click on the relational connection and select publish a connection to a repository

 Now the connection is secured.